How to Choose a Sales Keynote Speaker That Inspires

 • Whether they speak on topics that will help your team grow

-• How much experience they have in the sales industry and in training/presenting
+• How much experience they have in sales and in presenting

 • If they’ve partnered with notable clients